 Environmental

-Gabions do not impede the movement of sediment along the coast by longshore drift
+Gabions do not impede sediment movement along the coast by longshore drift.

 Social